ethereum-optimism/specs/specs/interop.md

 - The relaying message MUST have a corresponding initiating message
 - The initiating message that corresponds to a relaying message MUST come from an allowed chain (dependency set)

-Blocks that contain transactions that relay cross domain messages to the remote chain where the initiating transaction does not exist MUST be considered invalid and MUST not be allowed by the derivation pipeline to be considered safe.
+Blocks that contain transactions that relay cross domain messages to the destination chain where the initiating transaction does not exist MUST be considered invalid and MUST not be allowed by the derivation pipeline to be considered safe.